Morozzzko/Morozzzko.github.io/_drafts/why-would-i-use-monads.md

 ## Is Ruby really the right place for those things?

 This issue is probably the most popular one.
-There's actually a lot of reasons for this skepticism:
+There's actually a lot of reasons for this skepticism, let's think about them.

-1. Monads are a concept from the category theory.
-Math.
+**Monads are a concept from the category theory.** Math.
 Their representation in software development is mostly `Haskell`, which uses them _heavily_, and it's definitely not a mainstream language.
-It creates a subconscious association: haskell / monads =  something difficult and clumsy
+It creates a subconscious association: haskell / monads =  something difficult and clumsy.

-2. The `Result` type gets a lot of usage in Rust, Kotlin, Swift, F#, OCaml/ReasonML and Elm too.
+**They come from other languages.** The `Result` type gets a lot of usage in Rust, Kotlin, Swift, F#, OCaml/ReasonML and Elm too.
 All of those languages are statically typed and compiled, which enables to do extra static analysis.
 For example, the compilers may check if you've handled all possible cases.
-Those checks are nearly impossible to implement in Ruby
+Those checks are nearly impossible to implement in Ruby.

-3. Ruby is an object-oriented language.
-Monads are a concept from functional programming, which may seem a bit odd and counter-intuitive.
+**Ruby is an object-oriented language.** Monads are a concept from functional programming, which may seem a bit odd and counter-intuitive.

-4. When you take a look at dry-monads, you'll see unfamiliar methods like `#bind`, `#fmap`, `#or_fmap`.
-Those things require some additional learning and are not so trivial
+**You'll have to learn a new interface.** When you take a look at dry-monads, you'll see unfamiliar methods like `#bind`, `#fmap`, `#or_fmap`.
+Those things require some additional learning and are not so trivial.

-5. The so-called [do notation](/2018/05/27/do-notation-ruby.html) is a syntactic sugar which looks unfamiliar to Ruby developers
+**There's something we never did before.** The so-called [do notation](/2018/05/27/do-notation-ruby.html) is a syntactic sugar which looks unfamiliar to Ruby developers.

-6. Combining different kinds of monads may be troublesome.
-As an example, you may treat `Result` as a `Maybe`, which will definitely result in bugs.
+**Combining different kinds of monads may be troublesome.** As an example, you may treat `Result` as a `Maybe`, which will definitely result in bugs.

-7. It requires extra effort to learn and adapt
+**It requires extra effort to learn and adapt**.
+This is one of the most bitter points here.
+Having to learn may be annoying, and the whole process isn't easy.

 Those things boil down to four points: